Guide to Understanding Dietary Supplement Claims

 - “Pharmaceutical Strength.”
 This is another one to watch out for, as there is no such thing as pharmaceutical strength for over-the-counter supplements.

 While there are several organizations that test dietary supplements, testing methods and standards vary.
 NSF/ANSI 173: Dietary Supplements was developed several years ago to provide a uniform standard for testing dietary supplements.
 Under this American National Standard, products are tested to confirm that what’s on the label is actually present in the product.
 In addition, testing is conducted to confirm that the product contains no unsafe levels of contaminants such as heavy metals, pesticides and herbicides.
-Certification also ensures the product contains no unlisted ingredients, which is useful for those with allergies.

 Some product labels may reference GMP or good manufacturing practices registration.
 While important, GMP registration only applies to the production facility and does not guarantee that the contents of the product match what is shown on the label or that the product is free of banned substances.